Skip to main content

 “Then you are old enough to know Congress doesn’t support such acts of violence.
 Only the Leftist mindset…” Adhir stopped as Nanku shook his head.

 “I am so sorry, Bhaya, I did not mean to offend you.
-I am poor, and the sole bread earner of the family.
-I have siblings and I am the eldest.
+I am poor and the sole breadwinner of the family.
+I have siblings, and I am the eldest.
 My mother is sick.”
 Nanku’s eyes shone as he suddenly missed his mother.
 “I have to work and steal to earn for them.
 I have no time for political opinions.”
 Adhir smiled dryly, got up and went to the door where he stood holding the rod of the cell door.
 As soon as his hand made its way out of the boundaries of the cell, the guard hit it with a cane hard.
 “Get your hands inside.”
 He grunted.
 Nanku could see Adhir's knuckles red and swollen.
-But he did not finch.
-Instead, he sighed and turned to Nanku, “When your country is facing famine because they take away everything and ruin your crops, when your country faces loot of a prosperous future while the leeches suck blood out of Her economy and heritage when She needs your blood and support, not having an opinion is a luxury most people cannot afford.
-Being apolitical when the society needs your voice is cowardice.”
+But he did not flinch.
+Instead, he sighed and turned to Nanku, “When your country is facing famine because they take away everything and ruin your crops, when your country faces loot of a prosperous future while the leeches suck blood out of Her economy and heritage, when She needs your blood and support, not having an opinion is a luxury most people cannot afford.
+Being apolitical when society needs your voice is cowardice.”
 Addhir made Nanku stare at him.
-In the faint light of the corridor, he could sense Nanku was a little impressed.
+In the faint light of the corridor, he could sense that Nanku was a little impressed.
 Adhir inhaled.
 “I am not part of any political party, and I need not be.
-I know what I believe in and even if that ideology doesn’t readily reflect with any parties or sides I will still be confident enough to speak my truth, serve my country.”
+I know what I believe in, and even if that ideology doesn’t readily align with any parties or sides, I will still be confident enough to speak my truth, serve my country.”
 His last words made Nanku look up at him.
 “Serve your country?
-But how you are here?”
+But how are you here?”

 “I have done my bit.
 My fellow Comrades will do the rest.”